 Capacity factor, the bane of renewable energy, is a techy way of saying the wind only blows some of the time requiring investment in interconnected grids and backup power.
-A 2009 report put the average factor for renewables at 33 per cent.
+A 2009 report put the average factor for renewables at 33%.

-“We often compare the BAT against a 100 kilowatt wind tower turbine that's fairly popular, and which has a capacity factor in the 20 to 25 per cent range.
-We're producing energy at a capacity factor of 50 to 65 per cent, which is twice as much.”
+“We often compare the BAT against a 100 kilowatt wind tower turbine that's fairly popular, and which has a capacity factor in the 20 to 25% range.
+We're producing energy at a capacity factor of 50 to 65%, which is twice as much.”
 Indeed, it’s almost as much as some fossil fuel plants.

 How exactly does the Altaeros BAT work?

 The balloon, filled with helium, lifts the turbine placed in its centre to about 600 metres.
 The structure is held in place by three tethers, one of which is electro-mechanical and used to transfer the power from the turbine to the ground station.
 The turbine itself is a lot like the big horizontal axis turbines we’re used seeing to on towers, with the key difference is that it’s much lighter.

 Glass says Altaeros has a specific market in mind for the BAT: “We’re developing the product pretty focused on the remote power market, basically any place that’s using diesel gen sets.
 This can be remote communities like you have in Alaska, it can be disaster relief where your main power infrastructure is knocked out, or it could be remote industrial areas.”

 In those areas high altitude wind will be competing with diesel and Glass says it could prove to be more than three times cheaper.